[HISTORY: Adopted by the City Council of the City of Fond du Lac as indicated in article histories. Amendments noted where applicable.]

 Solid waste which is burned as a supplemental fuel at a facility if less than 30% of the heat input to the facility is derived from the solid waste burned as supplemental fuel.

 To the greatest extent practicable, the recyclable materials separated in accordance with § 556-19 above shall be clean and kept free of contaminants such as food or product residue, oil or grease, or other nonrecyclable materials, including but not limited to household hazardous waste, medical waste, and agricultural chemical containers.
 Recyclable materials shall be stored in a manner which protects them from wind, rain, and other inclement weather conditions.

 Occupants of single-family and two- to four-unit residences, multiple-family dwellings and nonresidential facilities and properties shall manage lead acid batteries, appliances, waste oil, waste tires and yard waste as follows:

 Lead acid batteries shall be taken to a retail business which sells vehicle batteries or to a business which recycles such batteries.

-Major appliances shall be delivered to businesses which recycle major appliances.
+Appliances shall be delivered to businesses which recycle appliances.
 The Director of Public Works shall maintain a list of such businesses which shall be available to the public.
 Appliances may also be taken to the Municipal Garage for disposal.
 The fees for appliances are set by resolution of the City Council.

 Waste oil shall be delivered to retailers of such oil or to any other business which recycles or reuses such oil.
-In the case of single-family and two- to four-unit residences, waste oil may be taken to the Municipal Garage for disposal Monday through Friday, 7:00 a.m. to 3:30 p.m.
+In the case of single-family and two- to four-unit residences, waste oil may be taken to the Municipal Garage for disposal during normal bulky waste hours.